PeacePeters/Operationalizing-Machine-Learning-using-AzureML/README.md

 1. Solving the dataset imbalance will improve the accuracy of the model.

+2. Increasing the number of cross validation can help in achieving better accuracy.

-2. A better performing model can be detected by the AutoML feature if the duration of the exit criterion is increased.
+3. A better performing model can be detected by the AutoML feature if the duration of the exit criterion is increased.

+3.